GerardGurgui/ApiRest_jwt_Roles/README.md

 - `AuthServiceTest`: Tests the methods in the `AuthService`.
 - `AdminServiceTest`: Tests the methods in the `AdminService`.
 - `UserDetailsServiceImplTest`: Tests the `loadUserByUsername` method in the `UserDetailsServiceImpl`, including the case where the user is not found in the database and the username matches 'superAdmin'.
+- `AdminControllerTest`: Tests the methods in the `AdminController`.
+- `AuthControllerTest`: Tests the methods in the `AuthController`.
+- `PlayerControllerTest`: Tests the methods in the `PlayerController`
+- `ApiRestIntegrationTest`: Integration tests to verify the interaction between different parts of the application, such as services, repositories, and controllers.